 When I was a kid my Dad owned a packing shed in Lodi California, so the privilege of having seasonal fresh produce was special to me.
 He would come home with wood crates filled with asparagus in the Spring, followed closely behind with cherries, apricots and peaches, and ending his year with table grapes.
 We were a lucky family.

 The California Flower Market in San Francisco has been at the center of the wholesale flower industry in the Bay Area for over a century.
 Founded as a place to bring locally grown flowers to market by Japanese immigrant flower growers in 1912.
-Today the market is a bustling hub of early morning activity with local growers selling a wide variety of seasonal blooms and wholesalers selling flowers from around the world and shipping locally grown flowers to the world.

 I’m always seeking the freshest and best flowers available, the kind of flowers that my client’s can’t get from any other venue.